Living in Cambodia: A Firsthand Guide (For Digital Nomads)

 Visiting a clinic for any ailments or pains in Cambodia is going to cost you.
 A visit to a GP or specialist can vary hugely depending on where you go and the treatment you need.
 Doctors can charge between $5 and $100, but this number can rise if you require blood tests, x-rays or MRI scans.

-There are both Cambodian doctors and foreign doctors operating in Phnom Penh, many of the non-Khmer doctors are of French origin, for obvious still-existent colonial ties.
-These French practices are good places to go for clear English-speaking practices.
+There are both Cambodian doctors and foreign doctors operating in Phnom Penh, many of the non-Khmer doctors are French and English speaking.

 Dental practices can be found all over Phnom Penh, with carrying reputations.
 Prices for checkups and dental procedures vary hugely depending on the practice and the dentist.
 As an expat, you may want to visit the International Dental Clinic in Phnom Penh.
 Consultation costs here will be between $15 and $25, while the cost of having a crown fitted is around $150 to $350.